DeNA/Anjin/README.md

         It can be overwritten with the command line argument <code>-HANDLE_WARNING</code>, but be careful if multiple ErrorHandlerAgents are defined, they will all be overwritten with the same value.</dd>
   <dt>Ignore Messages</dt><dd>Log messages containing the specified strings will be ignored from the stop condition.
 Regex is also available; escape is a single backslash (`\`).</dd>
 </dl>

+> [!NOTE]
+> Recommend enabling a `Handle Exception` to interrupt Autopilot if an exception occurs during execution.

 ### EmergencyExitAgent